 According to professor Paul Robertson, we can remain contactable as the music continues to the end of our lives.

-A non-pharmacological treatment:
+A complementary treatment:

-If music therapy is in the form of a song or group singing activities, then it can improve verbal memory for patients with mild Alzheimer’s disease.
-Several studies claim that songs can help patients to recall their lost vocabularies.
+If music therapy is in the form of a song or group singing activities, then it can improve verbal memory for people with mild Alzheimer’s disease.
+Several studies claim that songs can help people to recall their lost vocabularies.
 This therapy can give quick and immediate results with a higher rate of emotional content.
 The memories of music are generally more positive than negative as compared to other types of interventions.

 Craig, J. (2014).
 Music therapy to reduce agitation in dementia.
 Nursing times, 110(32-33), 12-15.

 Kerer, M., Marksteiner, J., Hinterhuber, H., Mazzola, G., Steinberg, R., & Weiss, E. M. (2009).
 Dementia and music.

 Neuropsychiatrie: Klinik, Diagnostik, Therapie und Rehabilitation: Organ der Gesellschaft Osterreichischer Nervenarzte und Psychiater, 23(1), 4-14.

 Koger, S., & Brotons, M. (2000).
 Music therapy for dementia symptoms.
 The Cochrane database of systematic reviews(3), CD001121-CD001121.